Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/sdk.md

 # Toolchains

 The **Zephyr Software Development Kit (SDK)** provides toolchains for supported architectures.
-Zephyr Workbench allows you to:
+Workbench for Zephyr allows you to:

 - Import full or minimal Zephyr SDKs
 - Register a locally installed SDK